Orthodontics for Younger Children

 Treatment options for adults

 For many adults, the thought of having metal braces is enough to discourage them from receiving treatment.
-However, today's orthodontic treatment options offer a variety of braces and appliances that are comfortable, aesthetic, and customized to meet your needs.
+However, today's orthodontic treatment options are more aesthetic then ever.
 Types of orthodontic appliances include:

 Why should you consider orthodontic treatment?